 - Tack in place with squares of sticky tape —

-at least 1 in the middle and 1 near each end.
+at least one in the middle and one near each end.

 - All good?
 Now lay a strip of tape down the